skellner/skellner.github.io/Hosting a Telescope Remotely.md

 # Scope
 So, what scope to put there?
 In the first place I contemplated setting up my Celestron EdgeHD 800 at the remote site but after a couple of tests I decided against it:
 * Collimation: the scope loses collimation every once in a while due to focusing or changing direction (mirror shift).
 The solution would have been to add an external focuser.
 Due to the short back focus of 105mm there is only one pricey solution: [PLL Esatto 2" LP](https://www.primalucelab.com/focusers/esatto-2-lp/).\
-  I image in mono, so I need the focuser, a filter wheel and an OAG in the back focus as well.
+  I image in mono, so I need the focuser, a filter wheel and an OAG in the back focus as well
 * Star shapes: stars always look a bit blotched with the EdgeHD
 * Rotator: I need a rotator to control the framing.
 With the external focuser there is not enough back focus to add a rotator
 * I'm leaning to wide field astrophotography right now